adaltas/node-nikita/src/file/render.coffee.md

 ## Custom Filters

 Nunjucks allow to add custom filters.
-Mecano provides some custom filters listed below.
+Nikita provides some custom filters listed below.
 These filters are implemented misc/string.
 They can be overriden through the filters parameters